-Criminal law and civil law aim to achieve social cohesion and protect the rights of individuals.
+Criminal law aims to achieve social cohesion and protect the rights of individuals.
 Criminal law is aimed at maintaining social order and infringing criminal law can result in charges.
-Civil law deals with the infringement of a person's or group's rights and breaching civil law can result in litigation.
 In this unit students develop an understanding of legal foundations, such as the different types and sources of law and the existence of a court hierarchy in Victoria.
-Students investigate key concepts of criminal law and civil law and apply these to actual and/or hypothetical scenarios to determine whether an accused may be found guilty of a crime, or liable in a civil dispute.
-In doing so, students develop an appreciation of the way in which legal principles and information are used in making reasoned judgments and conclusions about the culpability of an accused, and the liability of a party in a civil dispute.
+Students investigate key concepts of criminal law and apply these to actual and/or hypothetical scenarios to determine whether an accused may be found guilty of a crime.
+They also develop an understanding of the type and aims of sanctions.